 1. A repeat customer is more likely to shop with you again and again

-I know what you’re thinking—this seems pretty obvious.
+We know what you’re thinking—this seems pretty obvious.
 After all, a repeat customer is, by definition, a site visitor that has made at least two purchases.
-What's Interesting, however, is that a customer becomes increasingly more likely to buy from you again as their amount of purchases increases.
+What's interesting, however, is that a customer becomes increasingly more likely to buy from you again as their amount of purchases increases.

 After one purchase, a customer has a 27% chance of returning to your store.
-While that’s not a horrible return rate, if you can get that customer to come back and make a second and third purchase they have a 54% chance of making another purchase.
+While that’s not a horrible return rate, if you can get that customer to come back and make a second and third purchase they have a 49% and 62% chance of making another purchase, respectively.

-You may be wondering how you can inspire your customers to make that second or third purchase, and the trick is being careful with how you entice them.
+You may be wondering how you can inspire your customers to make that second or third purchase, and the trick is to be careful with how you entice them.
 While you may immediately think that giving a discount on the next order is a great way to get a customer to return, you should actually be cautious with this tactic.
-Discounts are effective at getting a customer back, but they almost always set a negative expectation for your customers that you may not always be able to fulfil.
+Discounts are effective at getting a customer back, but they almost always set an expectation for your customers that you may not always be able to fulfill.

-Customers who receive a discount either start to expect a discount every time or wait until a discount exists to make another purchase.
-Instead, we recommend using sustainable retention tools like these to encourage customers to come back to your site.
+Customers who receive a discount either start to expect a discount every time, wait until a discount exists to make another purchase, or use hacks like the one above to cash in extra discounts.
+Instead, we recommend using sustainable retention tools like loyalty programs or personalization to encourage customers to come back to your site.

 2. A repeat customer is easier to sell to